sofianbettayeb/Free-writing-tool/replit.md

-# Journal Application
+# Free writing Application

 ## Overview

-A modern full-stack journaling application built with React, Express, and PostgreSQL.
+A modern full-stack writing application called "Free writing" built with React, Express, and PostgreSQL.
 The application provides a rich text editor with features like font customization, export functionality, and a timer for focused writing sessions.
 Users can create, edit, search, and organize their journal entries with an intuitive sidebar interface.

 ## User Preferences